mcdulltii/obfDetect/README.md

 `all_heur()` calls all heuristic functions on the binary, then prints an output of the heuristics of all functions within the binary.

-`partial_heur()` calls both cyclomatic complexity and basic block size heuristic functions on the binary, then prints an output of the heuristics of the top 10% functions within the binary.
+`partial_heur()` calls cyclomatic complexity, basic block size and instruction overlapping heuristic functions on the binary, then prints an output of the heuristics of the top 10% functions within the binary.

 Since the script uses the IDA API, any functions that are missed by IDA will likely not be detected.